madebygoodbit/policies/pages/stollery-reflect/Terms of Use.md

 ### **ENTIRE AGREEMENT**

 These Terms and the Privacy Policy constitute the entire agreement between you and Goodbit as it relates to the access to, and use of, the Site, and the subject matter of these Terms and supersede all prior or contemporaneous agreements, negotiations, representations and proposals, written or oral between Goodbit and you.
 All covenants, agreements, representations and warranties made in these Terms shall survive your acceptance of these Terms and the termination of our relationship with you.
-You and Goodbit agree that these Terms and all documents relating thereto be drawn-up in English. 我们已要求采用英语草拟此协议以及所有相关文件。
+You and Goodbit agree that these Terms and all documents relating thereto be drawn-up in English.

 ### **SEVERABILITY AND WAIVER**